BIG D RADIO

-Big D was a ’70s Dublin pirate station which was the result of a rather infamous split from Radio Dublin – 34 people moved over to the new station, the entire staff!
+Big D was a ’70s Dublin pirate station which was the result of a rather infamous split from Radio Dublin – 34 people moved over to the new station, virtually the entire staff!

 They launched on April 10th 1978 and were one of the few 24 hour stations at the time, broadcasting on 1116kHz, or 267metres (although they used 273m promotionally).

 The station was located in Dublin’s city centre on Chapel Lane.
 A raid on June 15th 1978 relieved them of thousands of pounds worth of equipment, including their transmitter, but a financial backer helped them to return to air after almost a week of silence.
 Dillon was fined £50.

 At one point Big D was one of the better-listened to stations in the city.
 However, by 1982 they had switched to a fully automated service playing non-stop music with the odd voiced insert – and on-air identification was Big D Automated.